pixel-point/fontpie/README.md

-# Fontpie - CLI for auto adjustments of fallback font metrics
+# Fontpie - CLI that automaticlly adjusts the fallback font metrics

 ## Features

-- 🏃‍♂️ Runs from a command line
+- 🏃‍♂️ Runs from command line
-- 💪 Generates font metrics to match fallback font with any custom font
+- 💪 Generates font metrics to match the fallback font with any custom font
-- 🚀 Framework, language, bundler agnostic solution
+- 🚀 Framework, language, and bundler agnostic solution

 ![Example](https://user-images.githubusercontent.com/2697570/200630610-d226dee1-df27-49e9-9d1f-bff0f5beb3e5.gif)

 ## The problem

 Using custom fonts in the web results in the layout shift during initial page loading.
-It comes from different font metrics of a custom font with a fallback font that is available in the operating system used by the browser to calculate block sizes until custom font gets loaded.
-Same text with the same font-size, line-height takes a different amount of space.
+It happens because your custom font metrics differ from the the fallback font metrics available in the operating system, and it is the fallback font that is used by the browser to calculate block sizes while the custom font is loading.
+Same text with the same font size and line height takes different amount of space.

 ## The solution